calnan/guide/src/guide/jbs-jdk-bug-system.md

 1) If an issue is applicable to a feature release N, it is assumed to be applicable to all (more recent) releases unless indicated otherwise (see [(Rel)-na](#usage-of-the-rel-na-label) below).
     - Note that if it's reported against an update release then all we can say is that it's applicable to all the following update releases, not necessarily the next feature release as it may have been introduced in an update.
 Given this, it is always important to try and reproduce the issue in the corresponding feature release as well as mainline.

 1) If an issue is applicable to release N, then it can't be assumed that it is applicable to older releases less than N. It may be, but in general this is less important to know, as the majority of issues are only fixed in the latest feature release.
-If the issue is a crash or important in another way, then it becomes worthwhile to take the time to determine if it's relevant to earlier LTS releases.
+If the issue is a crash or important in another way, then it becomes worthwhile to take the time to determine if it's relevant to earlier maintained releases.

 Another aspect is when the impacted code was added or removed from the JDK, which in either case limits the range of releases the issue impacts.
 Knowing that a feature was removed before the oldest currently maintained release means it can be resolved as [Won't Fix]{.jbs-value}.